 Finding accommodation in Komodo is easy as you will find big hotels and resorts such as: Ayana, Sudamala, or Plataran.
 There are also cheaper accommodation such as homestay which can be found in Labuan Bajo.

-For divers, snorkelers and nature lovers, Neptune Scuba Diving owns the famous Komodo Resort, placed conveniently on Sebayur Island, just at the entrance into the Komodo National Park.
+For divers, nature lovers and those interested in Komodo snorkeling, Neptune Scuba Diving, known for its excellent dive guide services, owns the famous Komodo Resort, placed conveniently on Sebayur Island, just at the entrance into the Komodo National Park.

 Contact us for availability or information about Komodo diving.